 - You should allow more time to get through security.

 - You may need to be checked with a pat down or mobile scanner once through the metal detector if you have to go through on a wheelchair.

 - If you are travelling the U.S., they have an excellent batch of information on www.tsa.gov/traveler-information.

 If you are partly or fully blind, you do have a right to travel with your guide dog.
 There are though certain restrictions in respect of quarantine laws and whilst airlines are legally obliged to allow you to travel with your guide dog if the dog passes are quarantine requirements and provided you have the full documentation, without meeting these requirements, your dog cannot travel.
 Within the European Union, the rules at the time of writing included the need for a:

-There are travel insurance policies which are designed to insure disabled travellers and such a policy factors in the unique needs such as protection for a wheelchair against damage or theft.
+There are travel insurance policies which are designed to ensure disabled travellers and such policy factors in the unique needs such as protection for a wheelchair against damage or theft.
 For specialised disability travel insurance then Fish Insurance is the company we recommend to get a quote from.

 - Kwai-sang Yau.M., McKercher.B. and Packer.T.
 (2004).
 Travelling with a Disability.
 Annals of Tourism Research, Vol. 31, No. 4, 2004.